UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 >3.
 In Figure 10 Cp is plotted versus lambda for a stationary case.
 If U is zero how does Cp or even Lambda is defined?

+We computed $C_P$ and TSR using the same reference velocity as for the towed case (1 m/s).
+This detail has been added to the text.

 >4.
 In line 123, it should be “… dependence were…” instead of “… dependence of was…”